odin-lang/odin-lang.org/content/docs/faq.md

 ## Is the Odin compiler self hosted?

-Odin is not current self hosted nor will be until _after_ version 1.0 when the main implementation of the Odin compiler adheres to a specification and is heavily tested.
+Odin is not currently self hosted nor will be until _after_ version 1.0 when the main implementation of the Odin compiler adheres to a specification and is heavily tested.
 In general, self hosting before a stable language and compiler exists is masturbatory pleasure.

 ## Quotes